First Moves in Negotiating Global Agreements

 Frequently, too many negotiators are prone to heavily engage in haggling, trying to wrest as much as they can from the transaction.
 Some issues will most certainly involve some strong bargaining such as pricing, royalties, or the amount of capital to be invested for example.
 However, this can reduce the value of an overall global venture if we rely solely on taking this approach.

-Many negotiators are learning that there is more merit in expanding the transaction by creating greater opportunities, and not allowing their vision to be so limited.
+Many negotiators are learning that there is more merit in expanding the transaction by creating greater negotiation opportunities, and not allowing their vision to be so limited.
 If we can both gain in areas that are of importance to each of us, then we both have an opportunity to gain more from the transaction overall.
 We can only learn about these opportunities if we are able to extract relevant information, about our prospective partners needs and business goals or objectives.
-It goes back to the concept of 'seeing the bigger picture'.
+For this we’ll need to hone our negotiation skills, including doing our research and crafting our questions before negotiations.
+It goes back to the concept of ‘seeing the bigger picture‘.

 Although we are both negotiating because we see beneficial possibilities through a joint venture, a number of issues are likely to be in conflict with each other.
 If there weren’t, there wouldn’t be any need for negotiations would there?
 In the tug of war that can result from these conflicting issues, it is very helpful to use standards, industry criteria, or some legitimate gauge, to support each sides position on these particular issues.